 On January 1, 1995, another major reorganization occurred.
 The Department of Public Safety formed the Division of Criminal Justice Services, formerly the Support Services Division.
 The laboratory's name changed from the Vermont State Police Crime Laboratory to the Vermont Forensic Laboratory.

 On May 1, 1998, the first civilian director of the Vermont Forensic Laboratory was appointed with a State Police lieutenant assigned to the laboratory as the assistant director.
 In December of the following year, the Vermont Forensic Laboratory became an ASCLD accredited laboratory through ASCLD-LAB (American Society of Crime Laboratory Directors-Laboratory Accreditation Board).
-The laboratory has retained its accreditation status through three additional accreditation cycles in 2004, 2009 and 2015.
-Also in 2009, the laboratory became completely staffed by civilians; the assistant laboratory director position, formerly held by a VSP lieutenant, was changed to a liaison position filled by a State Police officer external to the laboratory.
+The laboratory has retained its accreditation status through five additional accreditation cycles in 2004, 2009, 2015, 2019, and 2023.
+The VFL is now accredited by ANAB for most of the services provided.
+Also in 2009, the laboratory became completely staffed by civilians.